 9. Read the book, watch the movie

 Lots of books have movie counterparts.
-Andrea’s Notebook has a marvelous list of books that have been made into movies.
+Teach Beside Me has a marvellous list of books that have been made into movies.
 Tell your children they can see the movie after they read the book.
 Afterwards talk about plot differences and discuss which version they liked better and why.

 10. Create a Reading challenge For Older Kids